ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/transaction-support.markdown

 ﻿#Transaction Support in RavenDB

+{PANEL:ACID storage}

+All storage operations performed in RavenDB are fully ACID (Atomicity, Consistency, Isolation, Durability), this is because internally RavenDB used a custom made storage engine called *Voron*, which guarantees all the properties of the ACID, no matter if those are executed on document, index or cluster storage data.

+{PANEL/}

 {PANEL:ACID for document operations}

-In RavenDB all actions performed on documents are fully ACID (Atomicity, Consistency, Isolation, Durability).
-It's supported by [Voron]() - our storage engine used by RavenDB under the hood.
+In RavenDB all actions performed on documents are fully ACID.
 An each document operation or a batch of operations applied to a set of documents sent in a single HTTP request will execute in a single transaction.
-The ACID properties of RavenDB:
+The ACID properties of RavenDB are:

 * _Atomicity_  - All operations are atomic.
 Either they succeed or fail, not midway operation.
 In particular, operations on multiple documents will all happen atomically, all the way or none at all.